 That’s the ‘what’ element covered.
 The details become a little more interesting in the ‘how’ and ‘where'.
 Stamford Bridge has a long history, with multiple honours having been lifted there, but both a demolition and a complete rebuild are on the agenda.

-Even so, a Stamford Bridge rebuild won’t come cheap with a staggering figure of £1.5bn being stated.
+Even so, a Stamford Bridge rebuild won’t come cheap, with a staggering figure of £1.5bn being stated.

-When could the Chelsea new stadium be ready?
+When could the new Chelsea stadium be ready?

 Chelsea new stadium latest